The Era of AI-Generated Generic Guest Post Pitches Has to Come to an End

 Sir.

-You didn’t read my guest post guidelines that literally say “NO generic guest posts” in bold, caps, and emotional distress.
+You didn’t read my guest post guidelines that literally say “NO generic guest posts.”

 What you’re really saying is:

-“Hi stranger, I wrote (generated) a random post that has nothing to do with your audience.
+“Hi stranger, I wrote (read: generated with AI) a random post that has nothing to do with your audience.
 Can you please publish it, edit it for free, and let it rot as an orphan post so my sketchy backlink profile feels a little less lonely?”

 Signed unsearchable SEO Guy with a Black Hat